retroplasma/binsync/README.md

 The user interface is a WebDav server with a shell that can be used alongside browsing your files.
 The WebDav server supports reading and writing files and folders (append-only/[WORM](https://en.wikipedia.org/wiki/Write_once_read_many); no updates or deletion).
 Adding files has been tested with [Cyberduck](https://cyberduck.io/).
 Seeking into a file works, though the streaming speed hasn't been optimized yet aside from a simple look-ahead.

 #### Usage (from source)

+*Note: If you want to use a [precompiled release](https://github.com/retroplasma/binsync/releases), skip the first 3 setup steps and run `./Binsync.WebDavServer` in the extracted folder instead of `dotnet run`.*

 So far only tested on macOS:

 ###### Setup: